areebaqamar021/html-css-js/README.md

 ## netflix-clone

 A basic clone of the Netflix homepage using HTML, CSS, and JavaScript.
-The project focuses on replicating the layout and design of the Netflix UI, with a fix for a height issue in `style.css`.
+The project focuses on replicating the layout and design of the Netflix UI.

 **Features:**
 - Netflix-like UI design
 - Responsive layout
-- Fixed height issue

 **Demo:**
 [Live Demo](https://clonee-site.netlify.app/)